MoriaHamami/Final-Project-CA/README.md

 Our easy-to-use editor allows you to create your site just the way you want.
 You can start from scratch with a blank template or open any designer-made template in the Webix editor.

-Our drag and drop technology lets you add different sections (e.g. heros, videos, maps forms, etc.) and place them wherever you want on your site.
+Our drag and drop technology lets you add different sections (e.g. heroes, videos, maps forms, etc.) and place them wherever you want on your site.
 In addition, you can choose an element on your site.
 In response the editor will open with a wide range of editing options that are relevant for the selected element.

 You can easily change the theme of your site by choosing a theme from the sidebar editor.
 It will affect the fonts, text color and background colors throughout the site.